 Final Check gives you the capability to perform a series of quality assurance tests on a page before publishing.
 These include spell checking, link checking, and accessibility compliance.
 Click Run All to run all checks, or click any of the individual checks to selectively run them.
 You should run all three checks on pages and only the spelling and broken links checks on _nav.shtml and _props.pcf files.
-Within Links, Warnings can be ignored and within Accessibility, Likely Problems are often not issues.
+Within Links, Warnings can be ignored and within Accessibility, Exceptions can be ignored.

 Once the checks have completed, click the Show Results links next to each check to view the results.
 Return to the content to make corrections prior to publishing the page.